ryanhkim997/MVPrescription/README.md

 - /server/test : test channel
 - /mvp/users/all : Supports GET requests only.
 Get all users' info (only name is provided so far)
-- /mvp/user : Supporting GET, POST, DELETE request.
+- /mvp/user : Supports GET, POST, DELETE request.
 Only one item will be returned for GET request.
 Username is required in params for GET & DELETE request.
 CAUTION: DELETE request will also remove all drug records related to the user
 - /mvp/drugs : Supports GET & DELETE request.
 Getting or deletting all drug records related to a specified user.
 The username must be provided in params.
 - /mvp/drug : Supports all CRUD requests.
 The drug name must be provided in params for GET, UPDATE and DELETE request.
 You can only post one item for each POST request